-The HCF algorithm presented so far does not prevent packet reordering during the priority-period change.
+The queue swapping procedure is added to the HCF algorithm in order to prevent packet reordering.
 For instance, consider two packets p_1 and p_2 from the same flow successively arriving to the switch.
 It might be that the flow does not have credits left, and therefore p_1 is stored in the LP queue.
 Then, the HP queue might get empty, thus generating a new priority period with bin credits re-initialized to c_0 .
-When p_2 arrives, it might therefore use a credit and be stored in the HP queue, which has higher priority.
+If there is no swapping, when p_2 arrives, it might therefore use a credit and be stored in the HP queue, which has higher priority.
 Thus, p_2 would depart earlier than p_1 , and the packets would be reordered.

-A simple solution to this packet reordering problem is to swap the HP and LP queues at each new priority period, while the credits are initialized, by redefining the LP queue as the HP queue, and vice versa.
+As described above, a simple solution to this packet reordering problem is to swap the HP and LP queues at each new priority period, while the credits are initialized, by redefining the LP queue as the HP queue, and vice versa.
+In the other words, when each priority period ends, the HP queue is empty.
+In the next priority period the previous LP queue becomes the next HP queue and the previous HP queue becomes the next LP queue.
+Hence, all the packets that were left in the previous LP queue at the end of the priority period, will be serviced first at the next priority period.
 The following theorem demonstrates that this solution ensures that non-dropped packets are not reordered.

-Theorem 1: HCF with queue swapping prevents reordering among packets of a same flow that leave the switch.
+Theorem 1.
+HCF with queue swapping prevents reordering among packets of a same flow that leave the switch.

-Proof: First, packets that leave the switch have not been dropped, and therefore we can restrict the proof to packets currently in the queues HP and LP.
+Proof 1.
+First, packets that leave the switch have not been dropped, and therefore we can restrict the proof to packets currently in the queues HP and LP.